Celebrate Amsterdam’s 750 year anniversary

 National Tulip Day

 In the middle of winter, the Netherlands starts looking forward to spring.
 With the third Saturday of January being National Tulip Day, celebrating the national flower and the start of tulip season.
-This is the best time of year to visit Amsterdam for tulips, as on this day Dam Square is usually turned into a pop-up tulip picking garden, where everyone can pick flowers for free.
+This is the best time of year to visit Amsterdam for tulips, as on this day Museum Square is usually turned into a pop-up tulip picking garden, where everyone can pick flowers for free.

 From this day onwards tulips start popping up al over the city including along the canals.
 The Netherlands produces and sells most of the tulips in the world.
-And every year from the third Saturday in January, 1,7 billion tulips travel around the world to brighten up tables, window sills and gardens.
+And every year from the third Saturday in January, 1.7 billion tulips travel around the world to brighten up tables, window sills and gardens.

 Discover the sights of the Keizersgracht